-The Learning initiative engages as a convener around innovative ideas for education, a supportive network and catalyst for innovations of many types, a creator of the tools and resources to develop and implement innovation, and a delivery system for programmatic assistance.
+The New Hampshire Learning Initiative engages as a convener around innovative ideas for education, a supportive network and catalyst for innovations of many types, a creator of the tools and resources to develop and implement innovation, and a delivery system for programmatic assistance.

 - Convener: Moving from an idea – a problem statement, a local innovation, or even a proposed strategic response – into a widely supported effort that carries the potential for lasting change in New Hampshire schools requires a process of building a shared understanding and commitment.
 The STEM work done by the Foundation and the Governor’s STEM Task Force is a good example.
 The critical next step to turning recommendations into action is direct day-to-day work with school districts to develop the understanding, commitment and shared vision necessary for action on the ground.

 - Support & Catalyst for Innovation: The organization will raise funds and partner with other funders to support the shared vision we build with stakeholders.
 As it evolves, this funding could include grant making and targeted support and coaching to help schools, districts, and higher education partners succeed.
 PACE is a good example of a project is a good example of a project that, with this kind of fundraising and implementation support, could transform New Hampshire education.